1DGK/1dgk.github.io/_posts/2024-07-12-cisco-network-technician.md

 title: Cisco Networking Academy - Skills for All - Network Technician Path
 ---
 # Cisco Networking Academy - Network Technician Path
-This is a free resource that currently has two paths, one for cybersecurity and one for networking.
+This is a free resource that currently has two free career paths: Junior Cybersecurity Analyst and Network Technician.
+Following are my notes for the latter.

 ## Networking Basics
 **Types of networks**: small home / office, medium to large networks, the internet - network of networks.